-In the above discussion, we assumed that both baryons and baryon resonances contribute equally to the mean-field.
+In the above discussion, we assumed that both baryons and baryon resonances contribute equally to the mean field.
 This is certainly a very simplistic assumption.
-One may expect that not all baryon resonances contribute to the mean-field at the same level because of their short life times.
-As an extreme assumption, we can assume that only ground state baryons contribute to the repulsive mean-field.
-As shown in Appendix \ref{app:fluct}, we can describe the lattice results on $\chi_2^B$, $\chi_4^B$, $\chi_6^B$ and $\chi_8^B$ also in this case if the parameter $K$ is increased from $K=33~{\rm GeV}^{-2}$ to $K=100~{\rm GeV}^{-2}$.
+One may expect that not all baryon resonances contribute to the mean field at the same level because of their short lifetimes.
+As an extreme assumption, we can assume that only ground state baryons contribute to the repulsive mean field.
+As shown in Appendix \ref{app:fluct}, we can describe the lattice results on $\chi_2^B$, $\chi_4^B$, $\chi_6^B$, and $\chi_8^B$ also in this case if the parameter $K$ is increased from $K=33~{\rm GeV}^{-2}$ to $K=100~{\rm GeV}^{-2}$.
 We also calculated the QCD pressure and energy density using the QMHRG model with repulsive mean-field interaction.
 We find that repulsive mean-field interaction has a significant effect on the pressure and energy density for $\mu_B/T \leq 2$, and its inclusion improves the agreement with the lattice QCD data.
 This is shown in the Appendix \ref{app:eos}.
-We will return to the calculations of the equations of state within the QMHRG model with repulsive interactions in section~\ref{sec:netS0} for a strangeness neutral system.
+We will return to the calculations of the equations of state within the QMHRG model with repulsive interactions in Sec.~\ref{sec:netS0} for a strangeness neutral system.